 Note: A compliance direction may be issued for failure to comply with subregulation (1) or (2).

+[Regulation 163 amended in Gazette 13 Dec 2013 p.
+6165.]

 164. Requirement for notice of new persons at residence

 The approved provider of a family day care service must require each family day care educator to notify the provider of —